AptoPayments/apto-sdk-android/README.md

 }
 ```

+	- When the method succeeds, a `notificationPreferences` object is returned containing the information for current user's notification preferences.
+	- When the method fails, error handling can be included within the `error` response.

-## Transactions management
+## Manage Transactions

-To get a list of transactions, you can use the following SDK method:
+To retrieve a list of transactions, pass the following into the `AptoPlatform.fetchCardTransactions` method:

+* `cardId` - The card ID
+* `filters` - Filters the transactions by type.
+* `forceRefresh` - Boolean value indicating if transactions should be retrieved from the Apto Mobile API or the local cached transaction list.
+If true, transactions are retrieved from the Apto Mobile API.

 ```kotlin
 AptoPlatform.fetchCardTransactions(cardId, filters, forceRefresh) {